How is Fault Determined for Car Accident Claims

 and Seeking Compensation

 Eligibility for claiming compensation for a car accident depends on whether the other driver was at fault.
-Conversely, if you are at fault, the other driver may claim against your CTP insurer.
+Conversely, if you are at fault, the other driver may claim against your CTP insurance policy.

 Strict time limits apply to car insurance claims, so it’s essential to take action.
 During this process:

-• You should notify the other driver of your intent to claim damages for property damage soon after the accident.
+- You should notify the driver of the other car that you intend to claim damages for property damage soon after the accident.

 Insurance companies often determine fault by considering the available evidence, which usually includes witness statements and police reports.